ayenzky/webriqpage-lanarkshirechamber/events/chamber-of-commerce-business-fair.md

 ---
 title: Chamber Of Commerce Business Fair
-shortdesc: Business Owners , Decision Makers and Influencers.
+shortdesc: "Business Owners , Decision Makers and Influencers.
+Come and enjoy a profitable"
 cmsUserSlug: chamber-of-commerce-business-fair
-date: 2015-03-09
+date: 2015-03-09T00:00:00.000Z
 ---

 Business Owners , Decision Makers and Influencers.
 Come and enjoy a profitable business day out at our Business Fair to meet new contact , network and promote your own business.